Centerline Turn Hardening

 DEFINITION AND DESCRIPTION

-Centerline turn hardening entails installing features such as bollards and rubber curbs to prevent drivers from cutting across intersections at a diagonal.
+Centerline turn hardening entails installing features such as bollards and curbs to prevent drivers from cutting across intersections at a diagonal.
 They can improve pedestrian safety and address failure-to-yield crashes caused by left-turning vehicles by encouraging drivers to make left turns at slower speeds.

 Implementation Categories